abesford/seizzmic-site-0c00b/src/pages/index.md

         avatar: images/review2.jpg
         content: >-
           I've really been able to shift the perception of my CEO and the board.
           Technology had just been a cost to them before.
-Now
+Now we're enabling them to do things they never thought would be possible, and we're moving fast together to do what the business needs.
+I sleep better now we're more confident we're keeping the business safe from cyber threats.
       - author: Transformation Director
         avatar: images/review3.jpg
         content: >-
           The big breakthrough was getting all the different teams pulling in the same direction towards our shared vision.
 It really feels different here now.
-My front-line colleagues love how they can spend more time on the real job helping people.
+My front-line colleagues love how they can spend more time on the real job of helping people.
   - section_id: call-to-action
     type: section_cta
     title: Are you curious?